buildpacks/rfcs/text/0000-danger-zone.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

 * Should certain CNB-reserved folders be mountable?
-I believe that preventing mounts at their lcoations restricts the upside to this feature, without adding a significant amount of safety.
-The overall feature is quite dangerous and special-casing two folders isn't going to change that signficantly.
+I believe that preventing mounts at their locations restricts the upside to this feature, without adding a significant amount of safety.
+The overall feature is quite dangerous and special-casing two folders isn't going to change that significantly.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes